Pinterest Hidden ImagePinterest Hidden Image

 June: A Book Set in Summer

-Just for the Summer by Abby Jimenez: A #1 New York Times bestseller, GMA Book Club pick, and one of my favorite reads of the year so far is this not-too-spicy romance novel that offers a stellar couple who are “fake dating” to break their curse, as well as a great supporting cast of quirky friends and family, all coping with real-life issues.
+Just for the Summer by Abby Jimenez: (romance) This #1 New York Times bestseller and GMA Book Club pick is perfect to pack in your beach tote.
+A not-too-spicy romance novel for fans of Colleen Hoover, it offers a stellar couple who are “fake dating” to break their curse, as well as a great supporting cast of quirky friends and family, all coping with real-life issues.
 This author never disappoints me!

-The Summer I Turned Pretty by Jenny Han: This dramatic teen series is set at a beach house where two friendly families have stayed for years.
+The Summer I Turned Pretty by Jenny Han: (romance) This dramatic teen series and BookTok sensation is set at a beach house where two friendly families have stayed for years.
 As the protagonist comes of age, she is involved in a love triangle with the brothers of the other family and their mother’s illness.
-The Amazon Prime adaptation is also fantastic and perfect for binging in summer.
+The Amazon Prime adaptation is also fantastic and perfect for binge-watching with an iced coffee in summer.

 August: An Escape Book

-In the final month of Summer self-care, it’s important for readers to have an escape read from the “real” world before the Fall and things like back-to-school start back up.
+In the final month of your summer bucket list, it’s important for readers to have an escape read from the “real” world before things like back-to-school start back up.
+My top three picks are:

-A Court of Thorns and Roses by Sarah J. Maas: This fantasy contains the hottest-selling books all year, thanks to a resurgence of interest in it on social media.
+A Court of Thorns and Roses by Sarah J. Maas(fantasy romance) This mega-bestselling fantasy series contains some of the most widely read books in the past decade, thanks to BookTok and Bookstagram.
 It begins as a loose re-telling of Beauty and the Beast in a mystical faerie land, and it’s as good as everyone says it is!

 Save the Instagram story template to your mobile device.
 Then, add the title of the book or image of the book cover you read each month for the prompt (or just some text of the title) and share it in your Instagram stories.